 University of Canberra

-The University of Canberra’s PACES research group focusses their research activity on three distinct themes: prehabilitation, physical activity in people affected by cancer and survivorship (life beyond cancer).
+PACES focusses its research activity on three distinct themes: prehabilitation, physical activity in people affected by cancer, and life after cancer.

 At it’s core, PACES focuses on: